Justine Palframan

 Justine Palframan (born 4 November 1993) is a South African sprinter specialising in the 200 and 400 metres.
 She won the 400 m event at the 2015 Summer Universiade.
 She also represented South Africa at the IAAF 2013 World Championships and 2016 Olympics.

 Personal life

 Palframan's father Steve and mother Trevlyn are former track athletes, while her sister Katelyn and brother David competed in athletics and swimming.
-Palframan initially trained in swimming, field hockey, and athletics, and by the aged of 16 focused on sprint running.
+Palframan initially trained in swimming, field hockey, and athletics, and by the age of 16 focused on sprinting.